 The systolic array architecture scales well with N and its maximum operating clock frequency does not decrease as N increases.
-But, because 50 percent of all the registers are used as temporary registers, the systolic array uses much more hardware than the shift register.
-To reduce this overhead, we propose a modified systolic architecture, where each block consists of a length c shift register.
-So, instead of one temporary register for every holding register in each block, the ratio decreases by a factor of 1/c.
-Also, because scaling the modified systolic architecture for larger N does not involve changing c, the bus loading problem associated with the shift register stays constants as N grows.
+But, because 50% of all the registers are used as temporary registers, the systolic array uses much more hardware than the shift register.
+To reduce this overhead, we propose a modified systolic architecture where each block consists of a length $\mathbf{c}$ shift register.
+So instead of one temporary register for every holding register in each block, the ratio decreases by a factor of 1/c.